varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 Check these off honestly:

 **Basic Competency:**
-- [ ] I can play the A â†’ F#m â†’ D â†’ E progression smoothly
+- [ ] I can play the A → F#m → D → E progression smoothly
 - [ ] I can navigate through all song sections without getting lost
 - [ ] I can play at least ONE complete arrangement (strumming OR fingerstyle OR walking bass)
 - [ ] I can play through the entire song at 60+ BPM without stopping